Loading...

 Accessed 2026-03-16

 Texas requires licensing for commercial process servers.
-Certified process servers, sheriffs, constables, or persons authorized by the court.
+Certified process servers, sheriffs, constables, or persons authorized by court order.
 A $10,000 surety bond is required.
-Requirements are managed through the Texas Supreme Court — Office of Court Administration.
+Requirements are managed through the Texas Supreme Court — Office of Court Administration (Process Server Certification Program).

 Requirements vary by state and county.
 Always verify current requirements with your state or county authority.